-- 1. The District must recoup from ADE \$140,317.10 in Basic State Aid due to incorrectly reported student data. - 2.
-The District needs to ensure that it properly reports students' FTE pursuant to statute and ADE guidelines and maintains documentation to support the FTE. - 3.
-The District must reconcile to ensure that enrollment dates and attendance are reported accurately pursuant to A.R.S. § 15-901.
+- 1. The District must repay to ADE \$28,053.46 in Basic State Aid due to incorrectly reported student data. - 2.
+The District must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
+The District must reconcile to ensure that enrollment and attendance data are reported accurately pursuant to A.R.S. § 15-901.